 A school trip occurs when a student or group of students leaves a school campus under the sponsorship of the school and under the supervision of school employees to extend the educational experiences of that student or group.
 This includes such trips taken by extracurricular groups but does not include trips by athletic teams to participate in athletic events or competitions that are part of the team's regular season or playoffs.
 The principal must approve all school trips in advance.
-School trips that involve travel out of state and/or an overnight stay must also receive prior approval from the board superintendent or designee.
+School trips that involve travel out of state and/or an overnight stay must also receive prior approval from the superintendent or designee.
 All one (1) day school trips must be approved by central office personnel prior to the requested trip date.
 Requests for overnight school trips must be submitted to central office personnel two (2) weeks in advance of the monthly board meeting prior to the trip.
 Parental permission is required for all school trips.
 School trips that require travel outside the continental United States are prohibited.
-To be approved, a school trip must (1) provide an effective method for accomplishing curriculum objectives; (2) be consistent with the educational goals of the board; and (3) keep to a minimum any disruptions of other educational programs and/or loss of instructional time.
 The superintendent shall develop additional procedures for the request and approval of school trips.